kcmv/colabo/install/INSTALL.md

 # if we need to work on another branch, e.g. one named `cf-ng5`,
 # change to it;
 cd colabo
+# in the case you have code in branch:
-git checkout cf-ng5
+# git checkout cf-ng5

-# we can also do (even though not necessary):
-sudo npm install gulp -g

 ### Colabo tools ###
 cd colabo/src/tools